Can I receive credit for DPMI?

 DPMI Directed Study Courses (DPMI 8698):

-DPMI participants may enroll in either one or two DPMI directed study courses.
+DPMI participants may enroll in either one or two DPMI directed study courses or the new DPMI Rwanda course.
 Although both courses carry the same number (DPMI 8698), the course titles that appear on a student's transcript differ.
 The first DPMI 8698 course (Foundations of Development Project Management) is a prerequisite for the second DPMI 8698 offering (Applied Development Project Management).
 In other words, students may not enroll in Applied Development Project Management unless they have already completed Foundations of Development Project Management or are concurrently enrolled in it.

 Important note: Students who have completed DPMI training may enroll in DPMI 8698 (A and/or B) during the semester of their choice.
 Enrollment is not limited to the semester immediately following participation in the DPMI training.
 For some students, it may be advantageous to bundle DPMI 8650, DPMI 8698 A and DPMI 8698 B into a single semester for a total of 12 units.
 This is especially recommended for students who plan to enroll in DPMI 8650 during a summer session.